haodeng/techy-notes/docker/docker_compose.md

     # build image before init the container from there
     docker-compose up --build

-    # check what is running
+    # check what is running, only shows containers defined in compose file
     docker-compose ps
     docker-compose -f your_compose_file.yml ps